papermerge/documentation/docs/setup/docker-compose.md

 ```
 $ docker compose down
 ```
 How many times you want!
-You documents will still be there for you 🥳!
+Your documents will still be there for you 🥳!
 We call that - persistent 😎.